-When done well, patatas bravas are crispy, with a brava sauce full of spice and umami and fresh garlic alioli.
+When done well, patatas bravas are crispy, with a bravas sauce full of spice and umami and fresh garlic alioli.
 Make sure to research where the good ones are before you order them!

 It might sound simple, but this dish is hard to beat.
-During the right season, bars throughout Spain serve this classic dish of sliced fresh tomatoes drizzled with extra virgin olive oil, salt, and oregano.
+During the warmer months, bars throughout Spain serve this classic dish of sliced fresh tomatoes drizzled with extra virgin olive oil, salt, and oregano.
 Eat it and enjoy!

 Thinking you couldn’t try the most Spanish dish of all?
 Think again!

-While traditional paella is cooked with rabbit and chicken (not seafood!), vegetarians go for a paella de verduras.
-You’ll find it cooked with peppers, onions, and anything else in season.
+While traditional paella uses rabbit and chicken (not seafood!), vegetarians go for a paella de verduras.
+You’ll find it cooked with peppers, onions, artichokes, beans, and anything else in season.

-So, what are calçots?
-Visit Catalonia in early spring and you’ll see locals gobbling up spring onions like they were… Well, like they were anything other than onions!
+Visit Catalonia in winter and you’ll see locals gobbling up (very early) spring onions like they were…well, like they were anything other than onions!

 Calçots are a type of local onion grown specially to be extra sweet and fleshy, perfect for a barbecue.
-You’ll get them served whole alongside nutty romesco sauce.
+Enjoy them whole alongside plenty of nutty romesco sauce.
 You can use any sweet onion if you’re not in Catalonia!

 19. Mel i mató (Cheese and Honey)